decisionpatterns/magrittr.plus/README.md

 promoted here.
 Second, this is almost always what you would is done so it makes since that `extract2` is unnecessary.
 (It still works though).

-`magrittr.introspective` also provides replacement function for a number of classes.
+`magrittr.plus` also provides replacement function for a number of classes.
 This allows syntax such as the following:

     ll <- list( a=1:10, b=rnorm(10) )